SushiPayPay/speeder/README.md

 ## Distributed Data Parallelism (DDP)
 Speeder uses RayTrain to do distributed data parallelism to train models on multiple GPUs at once

+## Fast Hyperparameter Tuning
+Speeder uses RayTune to do intelligent hyperparameter sweeps in parallel

 # Quickstart

 ```